Services

 Our Approach

 Trot On is a therapeutic program utilizing EFT-CT (Equine Therapy for Complex Trauma) to promote each individual’s strengths and resilience.
-We strive to make a difference in the lives of each youth we serve, through individualized, strengths based, trauma informed treatment.
-Our clients enjoy a holistic farm environment in southeastern MA.
+We strive to make a difference in the lives of each individual we serve, through individualized, strengths based, trauma informed treatment.

 Referrals